immutant/immutant.org/news/2014-05-15-immutant-scheduling-2x.md

 We'll need a job to schedule.
 Here's one!

-<pre class="syntax clojure">(defn job [] (prn 'fire!))</pre>
+<pre class="syntax clojure">(defn job []
+  (prn 'fire!))</pre>

 Let's schedule it:

 <pre class="syntax clojure">(schedule job)</pre>

-That was pretty useless, actually.
+That was pretty useless.
 Without a spec, the job will be immediately called asynchronously on one of the Quartz scheduler's threads.
 Instead, let's have it run in 5 minutes:

 <pre class="syntax clojure">(schedule job (in 5 :minutes))</pre>